Bluesparx/Library-management/README.md

 # Library Management System
-> This is a library management system written in C++ using Object Oriented Programming concepts.
+> A library management system is a software application that helps librarians manage library tasks such as book lending, book return, and inventory management.
+This library management system is written in C++ using Object Oriented Programming concepts.

 ## Objectives
   The program allows users to register and issue, return, keep track of their issues and search for books in the library.
-Also gives administrator control over the system.
+The administrator has control over the system.
 It has the following main functions:

   * Add a new book.
   * Delete a book.